nathankerr96/VideoPoker-NeuralNet/README.md

 * 5 Sigmoid Output
 * No Baseline

-This model did not show any improvment over the duration of training, with average RoC hovering around 0.34.
-It's very likely that the independent decisions for each hold/discard decision meant that the model couldn't deduce a consistent signal.
+This model did not show any improvement over the duration of training, with average RoC hovering around 0.34.
+It is very likely that the independent decisions for each hold/discard decision meant that the model couldn't deduce a consistent signal.

 ### First Learning Net!